ryan258/ai_story_marketing/README.md

 ## Future Improvements

-- Implement remaining agent classes (MarketingExpert, SocialMediaTeam, MarketingTeam)
-- Develop comprehensive test suite for all components
 - Integrate all components in the main application flow
 - Implement more sophisticated AI model interactions
 - Enhance the web interface with real-time updates
 - Add support for image generation in marketing materials
 - Implement user accounts and project saving functionality
+- Refine interactions between agents for smoother information flow
+- Implement comprehensive error handling and logging

 ## Contributing